-Additionally, Ashley can be available in the North C Success Center or alternative meeting space on campus, by request.
+Additionally, Co-advocates can meet in alternative meeting space on campus, by request.

 Any member of the Grand Valley State University community can contact the Victim Advocate on campus.
-Victim/survivors can contact Ashley or the victim/survivor may have someone reach out on their behalf.
+Victim/survivors can contact a co-advocate or the victim/survivor may have someone reach out on their behalf.

-Ashley's role is to provide private support in that she will not release personally identifiable information without consent.
-This means that talking with the Victim Advocate DOES NOT start a formal misconduct or criminal process, unless you want to access those options.
+Advocates provide private support.
+This means that talking with an advocate DOES NOT start a formal judicial or criminal process unless you want to access those options.
 To set up a time to speak with an advocate, you can expect the following: